-Wonderfully rich and creamy, this corn chowder is slightly “lightened up”, yet chock-full of fresh sweet corn, diced potatoes, red bell pepper, and a touch of spice for a bit of kick!
+My potato corn chowder is deliciously velvety and creamy, yet lightened up a bit.
+Chock-full of fresh sweet corn, diced potatoes, finely diced red bell pepper, plus a touch of spice for a bit of kick, this recipe is an easy, one-pot meal fit for the sunny season!

 In our household, we don't take any breaks from enjoying hearty and nutritious soups in the warmer months.